Bake to the roots

 1. Add the flour, sugar, and salt to a large bowl and mix until combined.
 Add the butter in small pieces and cut with a pastry blender or knife into pea-sized pieces.
 Gradually add the ice water and mix in until the dough starts coming together.
 Form a ball, flatten and wrap in plastic wrap.
 Place in the fridge for at least 1 hour.

-2. Lightly grease a 10 inches (26cm) tart tin with a loose bottom and set aside.
+2. Lightly grease a 26cm tart tin* with a loose bottom and set aside.
 Roll out the dough on a floured surface slightly larger than the tart tin.
-Place the dough in the tin and press to the bottom and sides.
-Prick with a fork several times.
-Let the dough overlap a bit and place in the fridge for another 30 minutes.
+Place the dough in the tin and press to the bottom and sides – let it overlap slightly along the edges.
+Prick the bottom several times with a fork.
+Place it in the fridge for another 30 minutes or so.

-3. Preheat the oven to 375°F (190°C).
+3. Preheat the oven to 190°C (375°F).
 Place a piece of parchment paper on the dough and fill with baking beans.
-Blind bake the pie crust for 15 minutes, remove the paper and baking beans and bake for another 5 minutes.
+Blind bake the pie crust for about 15 minutes, remove the paper and baking beans and bake the base for another 5 minutes.
 Take out of the oven and let cool down.
 Do not turn off the oven.

-4. Melt the butter for the filling and mix with the crème fraîche.
+4. Melt the butter for the filling and mix it with the Crème fraîche.
 Set aside.
-Add the sugar, eggs and egg yolks to a heatproof bowl and place on a pot with simmering water.
+Add the sugar, eggs and egg yolks to a heatproof bowl and place it on a pot with simmering water.
 Mix until well combined.
-Add the orange juice and mix in.
+Add the orange juice and mix it in.
 Stir constantly for about 3-4 minutes – the sugar should have dissolved completely.
-Add the orange zest and the butter mixture and mix in.
+Add the orange zest and the butter mixture and mix it in.
 Stir constantly for another 3-4 minutes until the mix starts to thicken.
-Pour the filling into the pre-baked crust and bake for 23-27 minutes.
-The edges should have a nice golden color and the filling should be set.
-Take out of the oven and let cool down completely.
+Pour the filling into the pre-baked crust and bake the tart for about 24-27 minutes.
+The edges should have a nice golden color and the filling should have set.
+Take it out of the oven and let it cool down completely.

 6. Whip the heavy cream with the confectioners’ sugar until stiff peaks form.
-Spread on the cooled tart and decorate with the caramelized oranges.
+Spread whipped cream on the cooled tart and decorate with the caramelized oranges.
 Serve immediately.

 Notes